amzn/style-dictionary/docs/src/content/docs/reference/api.md

 Returns an object with `platformConfig` and `dictionary` properties:

 - `platformConfig` a processed version of the user config for the platform
 - `dictionary` an object with `tokens` after transformations and reference resolutions, and an `allTokens` property which is a flattened (Array) version of that.
+There's also a `tokenMap` property which combines best of both worlds, it is a JavaScript Map that's keyed, making it easy to access a single token as well as iterate through them.

 This is useful if you want to use a Style Dictionary in JS build tools like Webpack.